Celsius WG Herbicide

 Restricted Use | No |

-Shipping Restrictions | 0.226 Ounce: AK, CA, CT, HI, NY, VT, WA 10 Ounce: AK, CA, CT, HI, NY, VT, WA |
+Shipping Restrictions | 10 Ounce: AK, CA, CT, HI, NY, VT, WA 0.226 Ounce: AK, CA, CT, HI, NY, VT, WA |

-Brand | ENVU (FORMERLY BAYER) |
+Brand | BAYER |

-Keith's Pro Tips | "Apply Celsius WG Herbicide only to the necessary areas; it's not necessary to spray the entire lawn.
-This will also save your product and reduce waste." |
+Keith's Pro Tips | "Apply Celsius WG Herbicide only to the areas that are necessary; it's not necessary that you spray the entire lawn.
+This will also save your product and reduces waste." |

 Product Drawbacks | Spot treatments of Celsius WG Herbicide ,to St. Augustine grass at turf temperatures of 90 degrees or higher may cause temporary growth regulation.
 This product can also affect some ornamentals and is not recommended for use near the roots or newly plants |